Sign Up

 Mrs. Stanley is 86 years old and has recently been unable to walk.
 The hospital reports that she may have had a stroke.
 She also has been having urinary infections.
 Antibiotics seemed to clear it up, but then, within two weeks after she had finished the antibiotic, she had another UTI.
 Her bladder was checked after voiding using a handheld portable ultrasound device, and she does have some urinary retention.
 The nursing home staff does not have the time to catheterize the patient with an in-and-out catheter every two to four hours.
 Urinary retention is universally known to cause UTIs (Eckert et al., 2020).
 The patient was given a Foley catheter to prevent urinary retention.
 Unfortunately, this required her to have a new urinary catheter every 30 days, causing her to have more UTIs.
 What can be done?

 There is now a product that can be used for a non-ambulatory patient like Mrs. Stanley.
-It is called the external urine drainage device for women's anatomy (EUDWA).
+It is called the external urine drainage device for female anatomy (EUDFA).
 It is a slender, curved, banana-shaped device placed outside the urethra within the labia minora and majora.
-The EUDWA fits from the upper vulva to the anus.
+The EUDFA fits from the upper vulva to the anus.
 It can be worn while sitting or lying down (Beeson et al., 2023; Won et al., 2023).
 It is attached to gentle suction and wicks away urine as it occurs; this leaves the staff free to ultrasound her bladder twice a day and to use a physical maneuver to drain any remaining urine.
 If an in-and-out catheter is then required, her relative risk of infection has still been decreased substantially.

 The Future of Urine Control Products